sinhaparth5/code-healer/README.md

   test:
     runs-on: ubuntu-latest
     steps:
-      - run: docker pull nonexistent:tag  # This will fail
+      - run: docker pull nonexistent/image:invalid-tag  # This will fail
 ```

-Watch CodeHealer analyze and retry/fix!
+Push this to your repository and watch the logs in CloudWatch to see DevFlowFix in action!

 ---